Azure-Samples/active-directory-verifiable-credentials-dotnet/1. asp-net-core-api-idtokenhint/README.md

 ### Create your credential
 To use the sample we need a configured Verifiable Credential in the azure portal.
 In the project directory CredentialFiles you will find the `VerifiedCredentialExpertDisplay.json` file and the `VerifiedCredentialExpertRules.json` file.
 Use these 2 files to create your own VerifiedCredentialExpert credential.
+Before you upload the files, you need to modify the `VerifiedCredentialExpertRules.json` If you navigate to your [Verifiable Credentials](https://portal.azure.com/#blade/Microsoft_AAD_DecentralizedIdentity/InitialMenuBlade/issuerSettingsBlade) blade in azure portal, you can copy the Decentralized identifier (DID) string and modify the value after "iss" on line 12.
+Save the file and follow the instructions how to create your first verifiable credential.

 You can find the instructions on how to create a Verifiable Credential in the azure portal here [TODO LINK TO DOCUMENT HOW TO CREATE A CREDENTIAL ONCE ITS FINISHED]

 > **TEMPORARY WORKARDOUND**:
 Since we are waiting for the docs to be finished how to create a credential follow the followings step:
 > - Goto https://portal.azure.com, sign in